 - Ignore hierarchy - However junior or senior you are, chat with everyone to learn from all.

 - Face-to-face conversations - facilitate trust, openness and cooperation.

 - Good communication - it goes beyond simply conveying information; it's about connecting and engaging with others.

 - Talk about non-work topics - just to get to know people.

 - Research - Explore your department's intranet to learn about the work that it does, including the work carried out shared partnerships and 3rd party businesses.
 Find out who would be useful to meet, and get in touch with them.

-As a employee you have access to a discount and benefits scheme.
-In order to access the platform you must login.
+As an employee you have access to a discount and benefits scheme.
+In order to access the platform you must log in.
 If you are unsure on how to login view our how to access your Maidstone benefits video.

 As part of the range of benefits and programmes, you also have access to rewards. - these will allow you to invest in yourself.